-Services that are covered for you What you must pay when you get these services Vision care (continued) Eyeglasses and other visual aids, including contact lenses, may be dispensed only upon a written and dated prescription.
-The prescription must be based upon the results of a vision examination performed by the prescriber.
-VSP is the benefit administration for the plan's routine vision care services, including exams and eyewear.
-You must use an in-network provider.
-To contact VSP, call 855-492-9028 Monday to Sunday, 8 am to 8 pm.
-"Welcome to Medicare" preventive visit You pay \$0.
-The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services innetwork What you must pay when you get these services out-of-network "Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your healthcare provider's office know you would like to schedule your "Welcome to Medicare" preventive visit.
 There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+40% coinsurance out-of-network You pay these amounts until you reach the out-of-pocket maximum.